samforwill/samforwill.github.io/_posts/2025-06-30-votecenter-voronoi.md

 ### Exploring the Map

-#### Most Populous Precinct - Roser Precinct
+#### Most Populous Precinct - Roeser Precinct
 *To fit within Tableau Public’s mark‐count limit, each point on the map represents ~20 voters.*
-Take the most populous precinct in the county, Roser Precinct.
+Take the most populous precinct in the county, Roeser Precinct.
 In the previous model, all of its voters would have been assigned to the *Church of Latter Day Saints*.
-But as you can see, voters in Roser precinct are split pretty significantly among three nearby vote centers, none of which lie within the precinct itself.
+But as you can see, voters in Roeser precinct are split pretty significantly among three nearby vote centers, none of which lie within the precinct itself.
 {% include feature_row id="roser"%}